A "HERSTORICAL" VIEW

 Written by Robin Yaffe Tschumper, February 2011

 To help increase the professionalism of HCWR, in 2005, a building was purchased at 114 Main Street in Hokah.
 A house in Caledonia was also purchased.
-We had been leasing this house for transitional housing.
+We had been leasing this house for Housing.
 The move to the new building, which was formerly the home of Bluff Country Learning Options, gave the staff larger, private offices.
 It provided a cleaner, brighter, and cheerier environment where clients could feel greater comfort and ease.
 Private offices also fostered a greater sense of confidentiality among the staff and clients.
 One negative to the move was the loss of the “Free Store.”

 At the end of 2006, Linda Riddle, who had served for 14 years as HCWR’s Executive Director, moved on to bigger things.
 Linda was a dedicated and tireless Director who believed strongly in the mission of the agency.
 She fought many hard battles during her tenure on behalf of women, children and people who are homeless.
 Linda was truly the face of HCWR and many people had a difficult time separating the person from the agency.
 Linda really gave her all to Houston County Women’s Resources, social justice, human and women’s rights.
 In December of 2006, Dr. Robin Yaffe Tschumper, a board member was hired to take over the helm of HCWR.